 - Complete these tasks on the API Integration page.

-- Select the Connect to these agents check box.
-Note that you must select the agents that you installed with the download link above, and the agents must be version 01.03.00 or greater.
+- The Connect to these agents check boxes are preselected for all active agents.
+Select only the relevant agents .
+Note the agents must be version 01.03.00 or greater.
 You cannot use OPP agents that were previously installed, such as versions earlier than 01.03.00.

 - Define the local file path and the .csv file name.
 This must be the absolute path, for example: